WHAT IS CYBER SEX?

 What are the benefits of cyber sex?

-Let’s start with the obvious: Cyber sex allows you to have sex even in the middle of a god-damn pandemic!
+Let's start with the obvious: It allows you to have sex anytime, anywhere in the world!

 “Cyber sex has given folks a number of extremely creative and fun ways to get it on when meeting up in person may not be safe,” says sex educator Rev. Rucifer, founder of Reiki Bondage.
 There’s a reason we’re writing this article N-O-W, after all.

 Beyond that, because zero physical contact is actually taking place, there’s zero chance of getting pregnant or transmitting STIs.
-So global pandemic or not, cyber sex is a lower-stress option for folks who avoid intimacy due to anxieties about these risks.
+It's also a lower-stress option for folks who avoid intimacy due to anxieties due to these risks.

 More adds that because cyber sex can be done anonymously and from the comfort of your own home, “It’s a really great way to explore your most taboo and uncommon fantasies without putting yourself in a potentially unsafe situation with a partner.”